archesproject/arches-docs/docs/administering/spatial-views.rst

         the nodes that comprise the attributes of the spatial view and a text description of that attribute for metadata.

-        .. note:: The name of the attributes are automatically generated from the node name using Postgresql a compliant format.
+        .. note:: The name of the attributes are automatically generated from the node alias using a Postgresql compliant format.

         .. code-block:: JSON